Christopher W. Grady

+Christopher Watson Grady (born 28 November 1962) is a retired United States Navy admiral who served as the 12th vice chairman of the Joint Chiefs of Staff from 2021 until 30 September 2025.
+He was succeeded by Christopher J. Mahoney.

+From 21 February 2025 to 11 April 2025, Grady served in the position of acting Chairman of the Joint Chiefs of Staff.

-Christopher Watson Grady (born November 28, 1962) is a United States Navy admiral who serves as the 12th vice chairman of the Joint Chiefs of Staff since December 20, 2021.
-He most recently served as the commander of United States Fleet Forces Command and United States Naval Forces Northern Command from May 2018 to December 2021, with additional duties as commander of United States Naval Forces Strategic Command and Joint Force Maritime Component Commander from February 2019.
+Grady most recently served as the commander of United States Fleet Forces Command and United States Naval Forces Northern Command from May 2018 to December 2021, with additional duties as commander of United States Naval Forces Strategic Command and Joint Force Maritime Component Commander from February 2019.
 He previously served as commander of the United States Sixth Fleet, commander of Naval Striking and Support Forces NATO, deputy commander of United States Naval Forces Europe - Naval Forces Africa and Joint Force Maritime Component Commander Europe from October 2016 to March 2018.

 A 1984 graduate of the University of Notre Dame, Grady was commissioned into the Navy via the Naval Reserve Officers' Training Corps program.
-Grady is currently the Navy's "Old Salt", designating the longest-serving surface warfare officer on active duty in the U.S. Navy, having received the title and accompanying trophy from Admiral Philip S. Davidson on April 30, 2021.
+He became the Navy's "Old Salt", its longest-serving surface warfare officer on active duty, having received the title and accompanying trophy from Admiral Philip S. Davidson on 20 April 2021 and would hold this distinction until his retirement from the Navy on 30 September 2025.

 Naval career

 Christopher Grady was born in Portsmouth, Virginia and raised in Newport, Rhode Island.
 He is a graduate of the University of Notre Dame, and was commissioned an ensign in the United States Navy through the Naval Reserve Officers Training Corps program in 1984.
 Grady is a distinguished graduate of Georgetown University, where he earned a Master of Arts in National Security Studies while concurrently participating as a fellow in Foreign Service at the Edmund A. Walsh School of Foreign Service.
-He is also a distinguished graduate of the National War College, earning a Master of Science in National Security Affairs.
+He is also a distinguished graduate of the National War College of National Defense University, earning a Master of Science in National Security Affairs.

 Grady's initial sea tour was aboard USS Moosbrugger (DD 980), where he served as combat information center officer and anti-submarine warfare officer.
 As a department head, he served as weapons control officer and combat systems officer in USS Princeton (CG 59).
 He was the commanding officer of Mine Counter Measure Rotational Crew Echo in USS Chief (MCM 14), and deployed to the Persian Gulf in command of USS Ardent (MCM 12).
 Grady then commanded USS Cole (DDG 67) deploying as part of NATO's Standing Naval Forces Mediterranean.
 He then commanded Destroyer Squadron 22, deploying to the Persian Gulf as sea combat commander for the Theodore Roosevelt Carrier Strike Group (TRCSG) in support of Operations Enduring Freedom and Iraqi Freedom.